- Produced T 1968-70 Konishiroku Co., Japan

 Film loading tip: the takeup spool has an interesting rotating spool-within-a-spool, if you were to jam the end of the film in the grooves you could risk tearing the film or stripping out the rewind knob set screw when you rewind.
 Instead, all you need to do is put the end of the film in the groove till it stops, and wind on.
 The two spools will then rotate together and tightly grip the film leader.

 Other tips: No hot shoe, but two PC ports for X and M sync.
 Interesting ‘override’ switch on the shutter speed selector, I guess to make you think twice about going outside of the meter’s EV range.
-In fact this was difficult to find out as the only manuals I could find were for the T2 which doesn’t have this switch, but one of the friendly folks from the Yahoo Konica SLR Group emailed me this page from the T1 manual But the best tip: back door release is a lever on the bottom left of the camera (from the back) like some of the other late 60s SLR and rangefinder cameras, so don’t bust off your rewind crank trying to lift it up to get the door open!
+In fact this was difficult to find out as the only manuals I could find were for the T2 which doesn’t have this switch, but one of the friendly folks from the Yahoo Konica SLR Group emailed me a page from the T1 manual (see insert.)
+But the best tip: back door release is a lever on the bottom left of the camera (from the back) like some of the other late 60s SLR and rangefinder cameras, so don’t bust off your rewind crank trying to lift it up to get the door open!
 (It’s been known to happen.)

 EE automatic aperture priority metering using the AR lenses, very nice.
 Has on-off switch for the meter to save batteries.
 Now, you would think I wouldn’t have to mention this, but judging by my test roll I guess I do – if you want to use the EE function, make sure the switch is set to ON.
 Heh.
 Also because of the voltage difference between the 625 mercury replacements and the original 1.3v mercury batteries this camera took, it’s good to set your ASA to lean towards 1/2-1 stop overexposure.
 For 100 speed film set it to ASA 80 or some such thing.
 Or use 1.4v hearing aid batteries.